lawrencetan/youtubeplaylistduration/README.md

 # youtubeplaylistduration
-count duration of a specific youtube playlist
+count total duration of a specific playlist